Watts family murders: Arrest and charges

 On August 15, 2018, the FBI joined the search for Shanann and her daughters.
-Watts was administered a polygraph test, which he failed.
-He subsequently confessed to his father Ronnie, and then to authorities, that he had killed Shanann, but falsely claimed that he did so because Shanann had smothered their daughters.
-Watts claimed that he had discovered Bella's corpse, and that when he found Shanann in the process of strangling Celeste, he strangled Shanann in a fit of rage, before disposing of their bodies at an Anadarko oil field where he worked.
-Watts was arrested that day.
+Watts was administered a polygraph examination, which he failed.
+He then confessed—first to his father, Ronnie, and subsequently to investigators—that he had killed Shanann, though he falsely claimed that he did so only after witnessing her smother their daughters.
+Watts alleged that he discovered Bella's body and that, upon finding Shanann strangling Celeste, he strangled Shanann in a rage before transporting all three bodies to an Anadarko Petroleum oil site where he was employed.
+He was arrested that day.

-Watts marked the locations of the bodies on a photograph of the oil field for investigators, who arrived there on August 16 at 11:00 p.m.
-Watts' daughters, who had been smothered by his bare hands, were found in crude oil storage tanks, while Shanann was buried in a shallow grave.
-Bella and Celeste's bodies had each been pushed through a hatch at the top of a different oil tank, with the lid being 8 in in diameter.
+Watts marked the locations of the bodies on a photograph of the oil field for investigators, who arrived at the site at 11:00 p.m.
+The bodies of Bella and Celeste, who had been smothered by Watts with his bare hands, were recovered from separate crude‑oil storage tanks, while Shanann was found buried in a shallow grave nearby.
+Each child's body had been pushed through a hatch at the top of a different tank, with the opening measuring 8 in in diameter.
 According to the medical examiner, "Bella had scratches on her left buttock from being shoved through this hole.
 A tuft of blonde hair was found on the edge of one of these hatches."

-On August 21, Watts was charged with three counts of first-degree murder, including an additional one count per child cited as "death of a child who had not yet attained 12 years of age and the defendant was in a position of trust", unlawful termination of a pregnancy, and three counts of tampering with a deceased human body.
-By the day of his arrest, Watts had been fired by Anadarko.
-He was denied bail at his first court appearance.
+On August 21, prosecutors charged Watts with three counts of first-degree murder, including an additional count for each child under a provision covering the death of a child under 12 by a person in a position of trust.
+He was also charged with unlawful termination of a pregnancy and three counts of tampering with a deceased human body.
+Anadarko terminated his employment on the day of his arrest.
+Watts was denied bail at his initial court appearance.